Skip to content

 0.75 / 1

-[Externally verified] The company states that 93.4% of all facilities are ISO 14001 certified as of 2022.
-Three ISO 14001 certificates have been disclosed.
+[Externally verified] The company states that 93.4% of its production facilities are ISO 14001 certified as of 2023.
+Three certificates are publicly available.

 • P